-As If I Am Not There relates one woman’s experience of the horrors that took place at the beginning of the Bosnian War.
+As If I Am Not There relates one woman’s experience of the horrors that took place at the beginning of the Bosnian War, based on the book by Slavenka Drakulic.
 Disturbing and powerful, the film is an important testament to the survivors of the atrocities in the former Yugoslavia.

 An astounding and moving performance by Natasha Petrovic anchors this fine film looking at the horrors perpetrated on women during the Bosnian war.
 Director Wilson based the film on real stories recorded during the Hague tribunal following the war and the authenticity and emotional truth stand out.
 Also of note is the turn by Fedja Stukan as the captain who feels he is also doing what it takes to survive.
 Harrowing.

 Addresses the use of rape in times of war with sensitivity.
 This is a film about one girl's struggle to survive brutal and dehumanizing conditions while held in a camp during the Bosnian war in the 1990s.
 Juanita Wilson is a director to watch.
 It's unfortunate she hasn't released a feature film since this one.
 I look forward to the films she will, hopefully, make in the future.

 A stunning and stark drama, vividly and sensitively carved out by director Wilson.
 With a jaw-dropping performance by Natasa Petrovic whose every twitch and glance becomes the emotional narrative.
 A must-see.... even for the squeamish !